pdf-icon

 Preparation

-In this tutorial, the firmware is compiled and uploaded with ESPHome 2025.12.5.
-If you encounter compile/upload issues, consider switching ESPHome to this version.
+In this tutorial, the firmware is compiled and uploaded using ESPHome 2025.12.5.
+If you encounter compilation / upload issues, please consider switching ESPHome to this version.

 Here we use Atom-Lite as the main controller to operate the SwitchC6 relay switch.